Above: Phil Green of Kauai Organic Farms stands in his organic turmeric fields.

 I never want to leave [the farms].
 That’s the hard part.
 My boss Richard (VP of R&D) always says, “Oh no, we are going to lose Caitlin….”
 He’s worried I will stay on the farms and not come home!

 What’s a common misconception about farmers that you’ve learned through your work.

 I think it is just shocking in general how little the general population actually knows about farming.
 We are so removed from our food system.

 Do you have a favorite story from your many Farm visits?

-Last summer I was with Richard (my boss), and Robert (our CEO), visiting a farm we’ve had a long-standing relationship with in Oregon.
+Last summer I was with Richard (my boss) visiting a farm we’ve had a long-standing relationship with in Oregon.
 They’d invited us on a boat excursion trip on a nearby river.
 I’d attempted to convey before the trip that this was not going to be a dinner cruise, but more of a speedboat-type trip with a potential to get wet.
 But, lo and behold, they were both ready for a dinner cruise.
 So, just imagine these guys squeezing into a speed boat with about 30 other people with their nice clothes on.
 Needless to say, it was it was one of the funniest trips I have ever been on.
 We were all thrashing around and everyone was getting soaked, I felt so bad, but I don’t think I have ever laughed so hard in my life.
 It was so much fun and they both were great sports about it.

 So, the next time you note that little added farmer logo on one of MegaFood’s many product offerings, you’ll know there’s a love story behind it.
 Read about all five partnerships with our adored farmers here.